cybergeek1943/t4json/README.md

 ___flatten_opposite_container_type___ when set to ```True``` the opposite container type of the target one being flattened will also be flattened.
 For example: If you are flattening a pair container then all the list containers inside the pair container will also be flattened.
 Or if you are flattening a list container then all the pair containers within that list container will be flattened.

-__pull_pairs_from_lists__ - If flatting a pair container... then any pair/s contained in lists will be pulled out and flattened.
+__pull_pairs_from_lists__ - If flatting a pair container… then any pair/s contained in lists will be pulled out and flattened.
 This will only work if ```flatten_opposite_container_type``` has been set to ```True```.

-__pull_list_from_pairs__ - If flatting a list container... then any pair/s within that data that contain lists as values will be pulled out and flattened.
+__pull_list_from_pairs__ - If flatting a list container… then any pair/s within that data that contain lists as values will be pulled out and flattened.
 This will only work if ```flatten_opposite_container_type``` has been set to ```True```.

 ___existing_keys___ -  This parameter specifies what to do with keys that already exist on the base level.
 If set to "__pass__" then any key/s that already exists on the base level will be ignored.
 If set to "__replace__" then any key/s that already exist on the base level will have its value be replaced by the value of the new key/s.
 If set to "__combine__" then any key/s that already exist on the base level will have its value be combined with the value of the new key/s in a list.
 If set to "__integrate__" then any key/s that already exist on the base level will have its value be integrated as best as possible with the value of the new key/s.
-If both the new and existing key/s have values that are containers... they will be integrated into ___one___ container.
+If both the new and existing key/s have values that are containers… they will be integrated into ___one___ container.

 ___list_index___ when a _list_ is being flattened any nested contents will be pulled to the specified index.
 A string can also be passed to indicate where to place the _value_.
-It can be "center" (or "half"), "4q", "3q", "2q", "1q" or "0q" (The "q" stands for quarters)... or it can be a positive integer in a string that represents a proportional percentage/scale of where to place the _value_... with "0" being at the start and "100" being the end.
+It can be "center" (or "half"), "4q", "3q", "2q", "1q" or "0q" (The "q" stands for quarters)… or it can be a positive integer in a string that represents a proportional percentage/scale of where to place the _value_… with "0" being at the start and "100" being the end.
 When ```None``` is passed, the _value_ will be placed at the end of the list.
 If a nested _list_ is being flattened, and you want the contents to keep their positions than pass "hold".

 ___delete_empty_containers___ - Once the flatting is all done and dusted and if this is set to ```True``` then any keys with empty containers as values will be deleted.